Understanding different types of mortgage

 - If the base rate falls, your mortgage payment costs will fall

-- If the base rate increases, your mortgage payments will go up
+- If the base rate increases, your mortgage payments will increase

-- You won't know how much your repayments are going to be throughout the full deal period
+- You won't know how much your repayments will be throughout the entire deal period

 - You might have to pay an early repayment charge if you want to switch before the deal ends